WebhooksVerifying Signatures

 signature = request.headers.get('x-warpweb-signature', '')

-raise HTTPException(status_code=401, detail='missing signature')
+raise HTTPException(status_code=401, detail='missing signature or timestamp')

-expected = hmac.new(WEBHOOK_SECRET, raw_body, hashlib.sha256).hexdigest()
+expected = hmac.new(WEBHOOK_SECRET, signing_string, hashlib.sha256).hexdigest()

 provided = signature[len('sha256='):]